youssefabdelmaged/youssefabdelmaged/README.md

 ###

 <h6 align="left">I am a skilled Front-End Developer with a Bachelor's degree in Information Systems from Suez Canal University.
-With proficiency in HTML, CSS, JavaScript, React JS, Next JS, and Tailwind CSS, Mega has a strong foundation in modern web development.
-As a self-taught developer, they have successfully completed courses in Modern React and Redux, as well as the Foundations of Frontend, showcasing their commitment to continuous learning.</h6>
+With proficiency in HTML, CSS, JavaScript, React JS, Next JS, and Tailwind CSS, I have a strong foundation in modern web development.
+As a self-taught developer, I have successfully completed courses in Modern React and Redux, as well as the Foundations of Frontend, showcasing their commitment to continuous learning.</h6>

 ###